matfreitasc/ReactPath-Project4-GameOn/README.md

-# Project number 4 for of the React Path
+# Project number 4 of the React Path

 *GameOn website*